 When I was first diagnosed, I didn’t know how to replace the cream soups that most of my casseroles called for.
 So I was thrilled when I found an easy recipe at Gluten-Free Utah.
 Making the soup from scratch does take a little more time than opening a can, but it cooks quickly and is healthier.
 Once you get used to making it, you won’t mind at all.

-3 Tb. sweet rice flour or rice flour, or 2 Tb. cornstarch
+- 3 Tablespoons sweet rice flour or 2 Tablespoons cornstarch

-1 tsp. chicken bouillon granules or 1 bouillon cube (be sure it’s gluten free)
+- 1 teaspoon chicken bouillon granules or 1 bouillon cube (be sure it’s gluten free)

-You could also make it less creamy and more gravy like by using chicken or mushroom broth in place of the milk and omitting the bouillon.
+You could also make this less creamy and more gravy like by using chicken or mushroom broth in place of the milk and omitting the bouillon.